-j) If your organization conducts competency assessment:

-i.
-Describe the methodology used to evaluate competency.
+- i) If your organization conducts competency assessment: - i.
+Describe the methodology used to evaluate competency. - SAME AS LAST YEAR - SAME AS LAST YEAR

 The CDHO conducts clinical competency evaluations for candidates from non-accredited schools.

 The evaluation is conducted clinically with a client of the candidate's choosing.
 The criteria for the client selection are posted on the CDHO website.
 The candidate is evaluated on client selection, assessment, planning, implementation and evaluation.
 Client safety is paramount at all times and undue tissue trauma constitutes an unsuccessful result.
 Evaluators work in teams of two, and each candidate's work is evaluated independently by each member of the team.
 The evaluation session is timed and candidates are required to complete their assigned work within that timeframe.
 The candidate is asked at the mid-point if s/he is able to complete the assigned treatment area.
 The assignment may then be reduced.
 Self-evaluation by the candidate is a critical component of the evaluation.